Augustin Grignon

 Augustin Grignon (June 27, 1780 – October 2, 1860) was a fur trader and general entrepreneur in the Fox River Valley in territorial Wisconsin, surviving into its early years of statehood.
+He was the last in a line of French fur traders, and as the leading trader at the portage at Kaukauna on the important Fox-Wisconsin Waterway, knew many major figures from that era.
+Near the end of his life he gave an important account of the early history of Wisconsin.

-He was born in Green Bay, the third of nine children of Pierre Grignon Sr., and Domitelle Langlade Grignon.
+Augustin was born in Green Bay, the third of nine children of Pierre Grignon Sr., and Domitelle Langlade Grignon.
 (His father also had three children by an earlier marriage.)
 His maternal grandfather was Métis Charles Langlade, widely considered to be the "father of Wisconsin."
+He ran his father's store in Green Bay with his brother, Pierre Jr., from the time of his father's death in 1795 until 1805.